com-480-data-visualization/project-2023-kingdom_of_kaffa/README.md

 conda update --all
 ```

-2. Create conda environment from the provided yml file.
-It might take a couple minutes.
+2. Create a conda environment from the provided yml file.
+It might take a couple of minutes.

 ```
 conda env create --file=com480-kaffa.yml
 ```

-3. Activate conda environment in your Code Editor.
+3. Activate the conda environment in your Code Editor.
 In VS code, choose **com480-kaffa** kernel in the python notebook.
 If it does not appear in the list of kernels after step 2, restart VS.

 ## Milestone 2

+### Project Overview

+In this section, we'll go into detail about the **design and purpose** of our 4 visualizations.
+Sketches of each visualization will be displayed to give a general idea of our final result.

+#### Viz 1

+#### Viz 2

+#### Viz 3

+#### Viz 4

+### Tools Requirement

+**Page Structure**: For structuring our project pages, we use *[**fullpage.js**](https://alvarotrigo.com/fullPage/),* which provides smooth and pretty switches among pages.

+**Theme Colors:** We mainly resort to ***Lecture 6*** for choosing a group of theme colors for our website.

+**Data Preparation**: To prepare the data to visualize in a proper format, we use ***Pandas*** library to do the data cleaning part, which includes dealing with missing fields, deserting unwanted fields, and storing in CSV files.
+After that, ***d3.js*** is used to load the data from CSV files to the Javascript dictionary. ***Lecture 4*** is needed for the data loading part.

+**Data Visualization**: We mainly use ***d3.js*** for data visualization, detailed operations include data point demonstration and interation design.  ***Lecture 4*** and ***Lecture 5*** are mainly required for ***d3.js***-related knowledge.

+**Story Telling**: To improve our storytelling for this project, we plan to polish our text information according to ***Lecture 12***.

+### Project Break Down

+In this section, we describe the core visualization we'd love to demonstrate and extra ideas which we believe can enhance the visualization first, and then the whole project is broken down into independent pieces to make it more manageable.

+#### Core Visualization

+#### Extra Ideas

+#### Project Break Down

+- **Website Design**

+  - Website Structuring
+    - Navigation Bar
+    - Switching among Pages

+  - Theme Color Selection
+    - Choose the most appropriate color groups for the whole project

+- **Core Visualization Implementation**

+  - Data Preparation
+    - Data cleaning for each visualization (deserting unwanted fields and storing in CSV files)

+  - Basic Visualization
+    - Load the data from processed CSV files and write functions to read them to Javascript correctly
+    - Implement static visualization using d3.js
+  - Text Demonstration
+    - Design text descriptions about each visualization
+    - Organize them properly on the page

+- **Interaction Design & Polish Storytelling**

+  - Learn necessary libraries and d3.js syntax to enable the design of nice interactive visualizations
+  - Learn lecture 12 and try to improve storytelling for our website

 ## Milestone 3